seed-labs/seed-emulator/examples/00-simple-peering/README.md

 In this setup, we will need four layers:

-- The `Base` layer provides the base of the simulation; it describes what hosts belong to what autonomous system and how hosts are connected with each other.
+- The `Base` layer provides the base of the emulation; it describes what hosts belong to what autonomous system and how hosts are connected with each other.
 - The `Routing` layer acts as the base of other routing protocols. `Routing` layer (1) installs BIRD internet routing daemon on every host with router role, (2) provides lower-level APIs for manipulating BIRD's FIB (forwarding information base) and adding new protocols, etc., and (3) setup proper default route on non-router role hosts to point to the first router in the network.
 - The `Ebgp` layer provides API for setting up intra-AS BGP peering.
 - The `WebService` layer provides API for install `nginx` web server on hosts.

-We will use the defualt renderer and compiles the simulation to docker containers.
+We will use the defualt renderer and compiles the emulation to docker containers.

 Once the classes are imported, initialize them: